 Hi!
 I’m Gene Luen Yang.
 Thanks for visiting my site!
 I began publishing comic books under the name Humble Comics in 1996.
 In 1997, I got the Xeric Grant for Gordon Yamamoto and the King of the Geeks.
 (If you’re interested in creating comics yourself, check out the Xeric Foundation.
 They’re a great organization!)
 Since then I’ve written and drawn a number of stories in comics.
 American Born Chinese, released by First Second Books in 2006, became the first graphic novel to be nominated for a National Book Award and the first to win the American Library Association’s Printz Award.
 It also won an Eisner Award for Best Graphic Album – New.
 The Eternal Smile, a collaborative project I did with Derek Kirk Kim in 2009, won an Eisner as well.
 Dark Horse Comics is currently publishing a comics continuation of Nickelodeon’s popular Avatar: The Last Airbender, with art by Gurihiru and story by Mike DiMartino, Bryan Konietzko, and me.
-In September of 2013, First Second Books will release my two-volume graphic novel project Boxers & Saints.
+In September of 2013, First Second Books released my two-volume graphic novel project Boxers & Saints!

 I teach at Hamline University as part of their MFA in Writing for Children and Young Adults.